House show: Production

 Since house shows are not televised, promotions do not usually deploy the same setup for staging or pyrotechnics used for their television counterparts.
 In the past, a WWE house show would consist mainly of a ring, essential lighting, and a crowd.
 In late 2011, WWE invested US$1.5 million in production improvements, which included three LED-lit entrance stages (one each for Raw and SmackDown, and one backup) featuring a ramp and video display, and leveraging venues' existing AV equipment for multimedia such as entrances.
+As of 2021, a new stage was introduced that closer-resembles the stages used by televised shows at the time.

 During the first brand extension, each WWE tour was exclusive to either the Raw or SmackDown brand.
 This remained the case through 2012, even after the first brand extension ended in 2011 on televised programming.
 In 2013, the shows were rebranded as "WWE Live", with NXT house shows subsequently branded as "NXT Live".
-After WrestleMania 38 in April 2022, WWE began to brand house shows held on weekends as "Saturday Night's Main Event" (reviving the branding of a former WWE television series) and "Sunday Night Stunner".
+After WrestleMania 38 in April 2022, WWE began to brand house shows held on weekends as "Saturday Night's Main Event" (reviving the branding of a then-former WWE television series) and "Sunday Night Stunner".

 Because house shows are not televised, sometimes controversial things occur during them (although this is rare) which might not happen on a televised show.
 For example, on May 19, 1996, the MSG "Curtain Call", which was also a rare example of a shoot, occurred at a house show taped at Madison Square Garden.
 At the same show, The Bodydonnas lost their WWF Tag Team Championship to The Godwinns.